pth1209/culinary_fitness_tracker/README.md

-# Website that displays recipes of food and an area to log calories of food eaten per day
+# Recipes and Calorie logging website